 D. Requests for Reasonable Accommodation

 In some instances, an employee may request an alternate work location as a reasonable accommodation due to a qualifying medical condition.
 This type of request does not fall within scope of these guidelines.
-Upon receiving such a request, that manager should review the information on the Disability Services website at: http://www.hr.ucsb.edu/leave Disability Services can assist the manager in determining whether an alternate work location is appropriate as a reasonable accommodation pursuant to applicable UC policies and procedures, collective bargaining agreements and/or the Americans with Disabilities Act (ADA) and the ADA Amendments Act.
+Upon receiving such a request, that manager should review the information on the Workplace Accommodations website at: Workplace Accommodations The Workplace Accommodations team can assist the manager in determining whether an alternate work location is appropriate as a reasonable accommodation pursuant to applicable UC policies and procedures, collective bargaining agreements and/or the Americans with Disabilities Act (ADA) and the California Fair Employment and Housing Act (FEHA).